fvas-elearning/plg-sample/readme.md

 __Web:__ <http://www.tropotek.com/>
 __Authors:__ Michael Mifsud <http://www.tropotek.com/>

-An sample Plugin for the new Tk2 framework.
+An sample Plugin for the new EMS III System.
 Use this to create your own plugins.

 ## Contents